Umetaro Suzuki

 Umetaro Suzuki (鈴木 梅太郎, Suzuki Umetarō) was a Japanese scientist, born in what is now part of Makinohara, Shizuoka, Japan.
 He was a member of the Imperial Academy, and a recipient of the Grand Cordon of the Order of the Sacred Treasure and the Order of Culture.
 His research was among the earliest of modern vitamin research.

 Biography

 Suzuki was born as the second son of a farmer in Haibara District, Shizuoka.
-He was a graduate of Tokyo Imperial University and subsequently worked as a research scientist at Riken.
+He was a graduate of one of the predecessors of Tokyo Imperial University and subsequently worked as a research scientist at Riken.
 In 1901, he studied Peptide synthesis at the Humboldt University of Berlin under Emil Fischer.
 He returned to Japan in 1906, and accepted a post as professor of agricultural chemistry at Tokyo Imperial University in 1907.